Da Hong Pao Sichuan Pepper (Szechuan Peppercorn, 大红袍花椒)

 A member of the citrus family, the Zanthoxylum genus includes numerous edible species of both red and green Sichuan pepper.
 The most famous red hua jiao, as Sichuan pepper is called in Sichuan, was historically grown in Hanyuan County, Sichuan, but just as popular—if not more so—in Sichuan nowadays is the da hong pao species grown in Gansu and other northern China provinces.

-Usage: Sichuan peppercorns are a "raw" spice and should be cooked before consumption.
-They should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
+Usage: Sichuan peppercorns should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
 More frequently they are toasted and ground to a coarse or fine powder.
 Alternatively, you can heat them in hot oil to infuse the flavor and remove the peppercorns altogether.

 To grind: Sort Sichuan peppercorns and discard any stray black seeds, twigs or thorns.
 Toast in a dry skillet or toaster oven until pods start to smell very fragrant, but do not brown them.
 Let peppercorns cool, then grind in a spice or coffee grinder or in a mortar & pestle to your desired coarseness.
 If you desire a fine powder, sift out any yellow husks that don't break down.
 Sichuan pepper powder will retain its potent flavor and numbing punch for only a few weeks, so grind in small batches.

-To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Slate.
+To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.